Arabic coffee: Fortune-telling

 Arabic coffee reading (قراءة الفنجان), is similar to tea-leaf reading; the client is asked to consume strong fresh Arabic coffee leaving approximately a teaspoon of liquid in the cup.
 The cup is then inverted onto a saucer to allowing the residual liquid to drain away and dry up.
 The reader will then interpret the patterns formed by the thick residue on the inside of the cup looking for symbols and letters.

 Funeral

 Arabic funerals gather families and extended relatives, who drink bitter and unsweetened coffee and recount the life and characteristics of the deceased.
 The men and women gather separately, and it has become very fashionable to employ very presentable women whose only job is to serve coffee all day to the women.
 Male waiters serve the men.
 Arab Muslims and Christians share this tradition.

 Nutrition facts

+Arabic coffee, traditionally brewed from lightly roasted Arabica beans and often infused with spices such as cardamom or saffron, is typically served in small quantities (approximately 60–90 ml per serving).
+In its plain form, Arabic coffee is considered a low-calorie beverage with minimal macronutrient content.
 A small cup of Arabic coffee has almost no calories or fat.

-It contains a small amount of protein.
+The exact nutritional values may vary depending on the roast level, brewing method, and whether additives such as sugar or milk are included.